giantswarm/docs/sources/guides/ruby_on_rails.md

 Now lets port all this to GiantSwarm!

-Since Giantswarm has no access to the images on your host, we also need to publish it.
+Since Giant Swarm has no access to the images on your host, we also need to publish it.
 As the docker hub images must all be prefixed with your username we need to rebuild it:

 ```
 $ docker build -t <username>/sample_rails_4 .